Liz-Conway/Project-4-Amber/README.md

 2. hippotherary
 	The app contains all the code for pages that an Occupational Therapist and Hippotherapy Analyst will interact with.

+3.	profiles
+	This app contains all the code for managing user accounts, including defining roles to be used for authentication.

 ## UX